Gabriela-Kowalczuk/Database-MySQL/README.md

 - hotel is located in the city
 - there may be several hotels or 1 in one city

-3. Database functionality
+3. Database functionality.

 The database allows you to update records, i.e. change them, add new records, delete records, e.g. when the customer resigns from the car park, or a change of name, surname is required, etc. you can book rooms at different hotels in the multi-country chain Provides information on people currently staying in hotels.
 Check which client lives in which hotel, in which country and how many stars the hotels have

 4. Sample database queries:
-• Lists hotels by number of reservations and arranges them in descending order:
+• Lists hotels by number of reservations and arranges them in descending order

 	SELECT
      	H.hotele_nazwa